 - 1. Take whatever action is required to ensure the child's immediate safety. - 2.
 Pass the information immediately to the police and seek their advice. - 3.
-Report the concern to the Child Wellbeing and Protection Officer, advising that the matter has been reported to the police.
+Report the concern to the club Child Wellbeing and Protection Officer, advising that the matter has been reported to the police

-If you have a concern about the wellbeing of a child or young person, or think you may have a concern, you can contact the Child Wellbeing and Protection Officer, Ian Goodfellow, for advice and support on 01307 473576 or at cwpo@forfarathletic.co.uk
+At any time if you have a concern about the wellbeing of a child or young person, or think you may have a concern, you can contact the Child Wellbeing and Protection Officer for advice and support on 01307 473576 or at cwpo@forfarathletic.co.uk.